syncfusion-content/wpf-docs/wpf/OLAPClient/Export.md

 ### Adding CSV Export for OLAP Client in an application

 The GridCsvExport class provides support for exporting data from OLAP Grid in OLAP Client to a CSV file format.
-Add the following dll, along with the default dll’s in the reference folder:
+Add the following assembly, along with the default dll’s in the reference folder:

 * Syncfusion.OlapGridConverter.Wpf